-Rapid Response imagery (Bob Brakenridge), who developed methods to map floods from rapid response images.
-Thus, there is no separately developed science product or supporting documentation.
+Rapid Response imagery (Bob Brakenridge, founder of the Dartmouth Flood Observatory), who developed methods to map floods from rapid response images.
+Thus, there is no separately developed science product, supporting documentation, or archive.

 2.2 LANCE product

 In 2017, NASA Applied Sciences supported the transition of the legacy flood product to LANCE with additional support provided by ESDIS (NASA Earth Science and Data Information System Project) and LANCE MODIS.
 LANCE is part of NASA's Earth Observing System Data and Information System (EOSDIS) and distributes NRT data and image products from 11 satellite-borne instruments, within three hours of data acquisition.